nixos-asia/website/en/tutorial/nixos-config.md

 ## Flakeify

-Our `configuration.nix` is not "pure", because it still uses mutable Nix channel.
+One problem with our `configuration.nix` is that it is not "pure" and thus not reproducible (see [here](https://www.tweag.io/blog/2020-07-31-nixos-flakes/#what-problems-are-we-trying-to-solve)), because it still uses a mutable Nix channel.
 For this reason (among others), we will immediately switch to using [[flakes]] for our NixOS configuration.
 Doing this is pretty simple.
 Just add a `flake.nix` file in `/etc/nixos`:

 ```sh
 sudo nvim /etc/nixos/flake.nix